Distribute Power BI content to external guest users with Azure AD B2B

 If you share directly to a guest user, Power BI will send them an email with the link.
 To avoid sending an email, add the guest user to a security group and share to the security group.

-For information about in-place dataset sharing, see Power BI in-place dataset sharing with guest users in external organizations(preview).
+- For information about in-place semantic model sharing, see Power BI in-place semantic model sharing with guest users in external organizations(preview).